noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 [Hahh!]

-Following Megiddo-san’s words, his subordinate poured alcohol into his cup.That cup that might be enough for a whole barrel...
+Following Megiddo-san’s words, his subordinate poured alcohol into his cup.
+That cup that might be enough for a whole barrel...
 And Megiddo-san drank that ridiculous amount of alcohol all at once.